Workshops, Classes and Symposia

 - NWFSC 2013: Creating and sharing R packages with RStudio.
 [ONLINE]

 - UW 2013: SAFS 507 Applied Time Series Analysis for Fisheries and Environmental Sciences, with Eric Ward and Mark Scheuerell.
-Course website includes recordings of the lectures, lecture ppts, and computer code used in the computer labs.[ONLINE]
+Updated course website above from 2015 course.

 - NWFSC 2012: R short course developed by Eric Ward and taught by various NWFSC R programmers.
 [ONLINE]

 - ESA 2012: "Analysis of Time-Series Data using State-Space and Hierarchical Modeling" with Eric Ward and Mark Scheuerell [ONLINE]